MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Manually clear the browser cache

-To manually clear the browser cache at any time, open the contextual menu (right-click) anywhere in the Requests table and click **Clear Browser Cache**.
+To manually clear the browser cache at any time, right-click anywhere in the Requests table, and then click **Clear Browser Cache**.

 Selecting **Clear Browser Cache**: